protofire/tezos-defi-dapp/defi-contracts/README.md

 ## Tezos defi contracts
 You will find some examples, such as a pool contract, and a contract with the Tezos specification fa1.2.

+### Deployed contracts
+You can find the addresses of the contracts deployed in carthagenet in this [directory](https://github.com/protofire/tezos-defi-dapp/blob/master/defi-contracts/deployed/).

 ### Getting faucet
 We are going to need some faucet to be able to interact with the contracts.
 You can download faucet from `https://faucet.tzalpha.net/`
 Replace the content of the faucetA and faucetB files with some faucet downloaded from the previous url.